milesChild/image-processing/ImageProcessing/README.md

 >
 > **Dim:** allows user to dim an processableImageImpl by a certain value and save it to a new name.
 >
-> **Grayscale:** allows the user to convert an processableImageImpl to the specified grayscale type and save it to a new name.
->
 > **HorizontalFlip:** allows the user to horizontally-flip an processableImageImpl and save it under a new name.
 >
 > **VerticalFlip:** allows the user to vertically-flip an processableImageImpl and save it under a new name.
+>
+> **Blur:** allows the user to apply a blurring filter to an processableImageImpl and save it under a new name.
+>
+> **Sharpen:** allows the user to apply a sharpening filter to an processableImageImpl and save it under a new name.
+>
+> **Grayscale:** allows the user to apply a grayscale conversion to an processableImageImpl and save it under a new name.
+The user can either apply a simple grayscaling filter to the image or specify a specific grayscaling type for the image they wish to filter.
+>
+> **Sepia:** allows the user to apply a sepia filter to a processableImageImpl and save it under a new name.
 >
 > **Load:** allows the user to load in a new processableImageImpl from the specified processableImageImpl-path and add it to the current _imageLibrary_.
 >